 The priorities in the plan were drawn from local consultation, as well as independent reviews we have commissioned – the report of our Skills Commission and the University of Hull’s Humber Competitiveness Review.

 The SEP and accompanying documents were submitted to Government on 31 March 2014 as part of our first Growth Deal proposals.

 Our SEP focuses on three key ambitions.
 Follow the links below to find out how we’re working on these with our partners.

-Some of the milestones to date in delivering our SEP include negotiating our first Growth Deal, publishing our Employment & Skills Strategy and enabling development to take place on our Enterprise Zones.
+Some of the milestones to date in delivering our SEP include negotiating our three Growth Deals, publishing our Employment & Skills Strategy and enabling development to take place on our Enterprise Zones.

 We report on our progress in delivering our SEP as part of the LEP’s annual review.

-As part of the process of refreshing the SEP, a SEP Review document was discussed at the LEP Board in September 2016.
+Our SEP Review was discussed at the LEP Board in September 2016.
 The Review reports on progress in delivering the SEP, chapter by chapter, and summarises changes in the Humber economy since 2014.